msgalenwhite/Blackjack/README.md

 - How can I adjust my "verify_input" method to account for calling it using uppercase answers in my answer_array?

 - How to test for correct output when in a loop?

+- From instructions: "While the dealer's best possible hand is below 17, continue hitting.
+If the dealer's lowest score exceeds 21, output Bust!
+You win!."
+-- This means I need to have a way to calculate the dealer's LOWEST score, not highest